Skip to contents

 start

-Optional numeric vector of starting values (beta, gamma, log_sigma_b).
+Optional numeric vector of starting values (beta, gamma, and packed lower-Cholesky random parameters).

 method